balogsun/doc-test/README.md

 ### Install terraform that is compatible with you sandbox OS - https://developer.hashicorp.com/terraform/install

-The terraform modules below will create a VPC with 3 private and public subnets, ans will aslo Deploy an EKS cluster (version 1.30) in that VPC.
+The terraform modules below will create a VPC with 3 private and public subnets, and will also Deploy an EKS cluster (version 1.30) in that VPC.

 Below is a detailed explanation of each resource and how they work together: